Femodene

 Treatment Information

-Table of contents
+Table of contents:

 What Is Femodene?

 Femodene is a combined hormonal contraceptive pill.
-It contains two hormones that mimic the natural female reproductive hormones; 30 micrograms of ethinylestradiol and 75 micrograms of gestodene.
+It contains two hormones that mimic the natural female reproductive hormones: 30 micrograms of ethinylestradiol and 75 micrograms of gestodene.

 Femodene is used to prevent unwanted pregnancy, and is sometimes also prescribed for problems like heavy, irregular or painful periods.
 Taking Femodene pills results in lighter and regular menstrual bleeding.

 The combined contraceptive pill is one of the most relied upon forms of reversible contraception, providing women with more than 99% protection against unwanted pregnancy when used correctly.
+However, when typical use is considered, which includes factors such as missing a pill or vomiting and diarrhoea, the pill's effectiveness is closer to 91%.
+This means that around 9 women out of 100 will get pregnant every year when taking the combined pill incorrectly.

-How does Femodene work?
+How Does Femodene Work?

 Femodene interferes with the natural menstrual cycle by controlling the release of an egg from the ovaries (ovulation) and its implantation in the womb (uterus).
+Its active ingredients work together to stop you getting pregnant in 3 ways:

 These mechanisms work in tandem to effectively reduce your risk of pregnancy.